 Ever-changing technology is both helping us and destroying us, so we need timeless principles and timely practices.
 The following outline and resources were taken from a workshop presented by Chris Autrey and Brian Jennings.
-You can view video of the workshop (presented in Tulsa) after March 6th (we’ll link to it here).
+You can view video below.
+If the quality is grainy here, go here.

 3 Big Ideas

 1.Tech Companies don’t exist to be your friend.

 3.Reduce the attack surface.

 Parents, for the love of God, act like a parent.

 “Too many parents are oblivious, gullible, or afraid to say no to their kids.”-Chris Autrey

 Cyber-Dangers for kids